yameenadnan1985/tutorial/Laravel_tutorial.md

 	</body>
 </html>

-// To add csrf to page do this
+// To add csrf to page add only @csrf
 @csrf

 child.blade.php